 There is no cost to attend the seminars.
-Admission to the program includes four nights of dormitory accommodation, breakfast and lunch, a $300 travel stipend to offset expenses, and all classroom materials.
+Admission to the program includes four nights of shared dormitory accommodation, breakfast and lunch, up to $300 stipend to offset travel expenses, and all classroom materials.

 There are three major airports in the Washington, DC region: Ronald Reagan Washington National Airport (airport code: DCA), Washington Dulles International Airport (airport code: IAD) and Baltimore/Washington International Thurgood Marshall Airport (airport code: BWI).
 All three offer multiple U.S. and international flights daily.